your-tools/tsrc/README.md

 It can be [seen in action on asciinema.org](https://asciinema.org/a/131625).

-## Note

-<span class="title-ref">tsrc</span> does not adhere strictly to the [semver specification](https://semver.org/).
-So before upgrading to a new version, please take the time to read the [Changelog](https://your-tools.github.io/tsrc/changelog/) first!

 ## Installation

 The recommended way to install `tsrc` is to use [pipx](https://pipxproject.github.io/pipx/).